syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ## ToolbarPosition

 Rich Text Editor provides toolbar position support, which allows the users to switch the position of the toolbar to horizontal top position and horizonal bottom position.
-The following code example explains how to set read-only mode in Rich Text Editor.
+The following code example explains how to switch toolbar position in Rich Text Editor.

 {% tabs %}